Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 Access control is enforced through the IAM role `AWSCodePipelineServiceRole-us-east-1-nextwork-devops-cicd`, which follows least-privilege principles and provides scoped permissions to all integrated services.

-This pipeline reflects a scalable, secure, and maintainable CI/CD architecture designed for fast, reliable delivery with minimal manual intervention.

 ---
 ## Conclusion
 This project successfully implements a fully automated CI/CD pipeline using AWS services for a Java-based web application.
 By integrating AWS CodePipeline, CodeBuild, CodeDeploy, and CodeArtifact, the pipeline ensures rapid, repeatable, and secure software delivery from source control to production.
 Manual steps were eliminated, reducing human error, improving deployment speed, and enforcing consistent environments through infrastructure as code.

 Through the use of IAM roles, temporary credentials, and artifact verification, the solution also emphasizes security and governance—critical for enterprise-grade DevOps workflows.
 With the pipeline in place, each release is not only faster and more reliable but also aligned with cloud-native best practices.

+### Personal reflection
-Personal reflection: This project deepened my expertise in AWS DevOps services, reinforced the value of automation in reducing operational risk, and taught me the importance of designing for both speed and security from the start.
+This project deepened my expertise in AWS DevOps services, reinforced the value of automation in reducing operational risk, and taught me the importance of designing for both speed and security from the start.
 The experience also strengthened my problem-solving skills—especially in diagnosing deployment issues and designing resilient token management solutions.

 ---
 To orchestrate the complete CI/CD workflow, AWS CodePipeline serves as the automation backbone.
 The pipeline (`nextwork-devops-cicd`) is configured with Pipeline Type V2 and operates in superseded execution mode, which automatically cancels any in-progress runs when a newer change is detected.
 This mechanism ensures optimal resource utilization and maintains deployment consistency.